-The Board consists of eight independent Non-Executive Directors and the CEO/MD.
-Director qualifications, experience and other details are contained in the Annual Report and are on Mirvac's website.
-The tenure of each Non-Executive Director is below, with average tenure being 6.6 years.
+The Board consists of 7 independent Non-Executive Directors and the CEO/MD.
+As noted earlier, Directors' qualifications, experience and other details are contained in the Annual Report and are on Mirvac's website: www.mirvac.com/about/our-leaders/board-members.
+The average tenure of the Board is 5.55 years and is shown below.